MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ## Description
-This repository is based on the EV Thermal Management model developed in Simscape.
+This repository is based on the EV Thermal Management model developed in Simulink.
 It contains a model of a battery electric vehicle (BEV) with a thermal management system.
 This virtual vehicle model was parametrized to describe a mid-size electric sedan [1].

 Developed a heat pump co-simulation framework for a battery electric vehicle using GT-SUITE and Simulink, based on a reference EV thermal architecture.
+The model requires the following products:

+- MATLAB® R2024a; Simulink®; Simscape™; Stateflow®; Simscape Fluids™; Simscape Battery™;S imscape Driveline™; Simscape Electrical™
+- GT-SUITE

 The full refrigerant system was modeled in GT-SUITE and coupled with Simulink to improve simulation accuracy.
 In this project, due to CPU limitations, only the compressor was modeled.
 One of the main challenges in this co-simulation was handling the time-step mismatch between the two models.
 The compressor model was developed and simulated in GT-SUITE.

 ### Refrigerant System